We migrate applications within the healthcare sector on daily basis and have experience with projects at clinics, hospitals and other institutions.

 - Various types of hardware that are seldom seen any more also pop up here, such as the CTG scanners in the obstetrics department, or the ECG in the cardiology department.
 These are often life-saving pieces of equipment that have to work properly.
 A fault results in top-level emergencies and is therefore completely undesirable.

 - We regularly package applications on-site, such as an MRI scanner.
 This simply can’t be moved, so testing has to take place on location.
-Naturally, this is also done for even more equipment, such as pill-sized cameras or echo equipment in departments such as radiology, cardiology, urology, podology and gynaecology.
+Naturally, this is also done for even more equipment, such as pill-sized cameras or echo equipment in departments such as radiology, cardiology, urology, pedology and gynecology.
 Software is available here to convert everything to video format.
 These are often complex applications used for scripting/packaging.

 - Increasing numbers of healthcare institutions, especially hospitals, are offering hybrid desktop infrastructure.
 This a good development, because it can be used to reduce management costs and increase stability.